babulakterfsd/basicAPI/README.md

 # basicAPI
-let's practice some basic API crud with javascript DOM
+let's practice some basic API with javascript DOM